-The only identified drinking water issue is the risk of the toxin microcystin-LR in the source water for Callander due to the periodic incidence of cyanobacteria blooms (bluegreen algae) in Callander Bay.
+The only identified drinking water issue is the risk of the toxin microcystin-LR in the source water for Callander due to the periodic incidence of cyanobacteria blooms (blue-green algae) in Callander Bay.
 When the risk was identified the Municipality upgraded its water treatment plant to include charcoal filtration on all treated water.
 However, the SP Plan still needs to address the issue in the source.
 Problematic growth of cyanobacteria is generally attributed to levels of phosphorus in excess of Provincial Water Quality Objectives.
+The area in which activities could contribute to the issue is called the Issue Contributing Area (ICA).
+The contributing watershed is 300 sq km and includes territories of five municipalities.

 The SP Plan includes four policies directed specifically to addressing the issue and also requires consideration of the issue through several other policies such as approvals for sewage treatment facilities and waste disposal sites.
+The four specific ICA policies are: